-The AR0835HS supports two image acquisition modes:

-- 1. Electronic rolling shutter (ERS) mode. - This is the normal mode of operation.
+- The AR0835HS supports two image acquisition modes: - 1.
+Electronic Rolling Shutter (ERS) Mode: This is the normal mode of operation.
 When the AR0835HS is streaming, it generates frames at a fixed rate, and each frame is integrated (exposed) using the ERS.
 When the ERS is in use, timing and control logic within the sensor sequences through the rows of the array, resetting and then reading each row in turn.
 In the time interval between resetting a row and subsequently reading that row, the pixels in the row integrate incident light.
 The integration (exposure) time is controlled by varying the time between row reset and row readout.
 For each row in a frame, the time between row reset and row readout is fixed, leading to a uniform integration time across the frame.
 When the integration time is changed (by using the two-wire serial interface to change register settings), the timing and control logic controls the transition from old to new integration time in such a way that the stream of output frames from the AR0835HS switches cleanly from the old integration time to the new while only generating frames with uniform integration.
-See "Changes to Integration Time" on page 24. - 2.
-Global reset release (GRR) mode. - This mode can be used to acquire a single image at the current resolution.
+See "Changes to Integration Time".

+- 2. Global Reset Release (GRR) Mode: - This mode can be used to acquire a single image at the current resolution.
 In this mode, the end point of the pixel integration time is controlled by an external electromechanical shutter, and the AR0835HS provides control signals to interface to that shutter.
-The operation of this mode is described in detail in "Global Reset Release (GRR)" on page 46.
+The operation of this mode is described in detail in "Global Reset Release (GRR)".